 - Mr. Trehan does not agree with the widely held notion that endometriosis is an ‘incurable disease.’
 Indeed, his practice has demonstrated that the effect of endometriosis on a woman’s life can almost always be reduced, if not eliminated through appropriate surgery.

-- Mr. Trehan has innovated three surgical techniques in order to improve the outcome associated with endometriosis treatment surgery:
+- Mr. Trehan has innovated (and was first in the world to perform) three surgical techniques in order to improve the outcome associated with endometriosis treatment surgery:

 - Total Pelvic Peritoneal Excision – an extension of “conventional” excision surgery in order to reduce recurrence and improve outcomes after endometriosis surgery.
 After “conventional” excision, studies have shown that the chance of endometriosis returning (the ‘recurrence rate’) is approximately 30%-50%.
 However, Mr. Trehan’s data shows that the chance of endometriosis returning (the ‘recurrence rate’) after Total Pelvic Peritoneal Excision surgery by Mr. Trehan is less than 5%.
 Furthermore, even in the less than 5% of patients where recurrence occurs, it is very mild (minimal stage 1 endometriosis), and usually located outside the excision margin.